Waz294/C-BasicsFileManager/README.md

 # C#BasicsFileManager

-Foobar is a Python library for dealing with word pluralization.
+This is a simple file manager written on C# with Windows Forms.

 # Interface